sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

 Split By Expression
 ----------------------------------------

 Below is a sample workflow which contains ``Split By Expression`` processor in Fire Insights.
-It demonstrates usage of ``Split By Expression`` node to split incoming datasets based on an expression.
+It demonstrates the usage of ``Split By Expression`` node to split incoming datasets based on an expression.

-It does following processing of data:
+It does the following processing of data:

 *	Reads incoming Datasets.
-This node takes two Dataframes as input and creates three Dataframes as output.
+This node takes two DataFrames as input and creates three DataFrames as output.
 *	Splits incoming datasets based on Expression provided using ``Split By Expression`` node.
 *	First output dataset contains rows that meet the condition specified by the expression.
 *	Second output dataset contains rows that don't meet condition specified by the expression.
-*	Prints output datasets using Print node.
+*	Prints output datasets using the Print node.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/splitbyexp-workflow.png
    :alt: splitting_userguide
    :width: 90%

-**Incoming dataset**
+**Incoming Dataset**

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/splitbyexp-incoming-dataset1.png
    :alt: splitting_userguide